 - Your GPA

-- After submitting the pre-major interest form, School of Education faculty and staff evaluate your eligibility.
+- After you submit the pre-major interest form, School of Education faculty and staff will evaluate your eligibility.
 You may be invited to participate in an interview with faculty.

-After submitting the pre-major interest form, School of Education faculty and staff evaluate your eligibility.
+After you submit the pre-major interest form, School of Education faculty and staff will evaluate your eligibility.
 You may be invited to participate in an interview with faculty.